 These beautifully preserved footprints are the tracks of duck-billed herbivores and ostrich-like carnivorous dinosaurs from the Early Cretaceous Period.

-To get a guided tour of the ridge, as well as a ride up the trail, purchase tickets for the shuttle bus!
+To join a guided tour of the ridge, purchase tickets for the shuttle bus!
 The cost of the bus is well worth learning about Dinosaur Ridge’s fascinating history.
 The shuttle bus tour is 45 minutes round trip, $9/adults 12+, and $7/youth ages 3 – 11.
 To view the dinosaur tracks for FREE, simply take a walk (or ride your bike!) up the trail.
-The road is paved, and is stroller-friendly.
+The road is paved and is stroller-friendly.
 The full length of the trail is about two miles.

 Did you know that Colorado’s state fossil is the Stegosaurus?
 The first stegosaurus EVER discovered was in Colorado in 1877, by Arthur Lakes, right here at Dinosaur Ridge.
 In the photo below, our tour guide shows us the fossil of a stegosaurus tail spike.

-The walk through Dinosaur Ridge is FREE.
-For admission to the exhibit halls, the Discovery Center and a 45 minute guided bus tour, tickets are $9/Adults (12+), $7/Youth (3-12), Kids under 3 are FREE.
-For ticket info, click here.
+A self-guided walk of Dinosaur Ridge is FREE.
+For admission to the exhibit halls, the Discovery Center, and a 45-minute guided bus tour, click here.
 Dinosaur Ridge is located at 16831 W Alameda Pkwy, Morrison, CO 80465.
-With the Morrison Dino Pass, gain admission to Morrison Natural History Museum as well as Dinosaur Ridge exhibits for a discounted price: $17/Adults, $13/Youth.